yazan-metax/ft_printf42/README.md

-# ft_printf42
+# ft_printf

-ft_printf is a function similar to the printf standard function
+## here we are recreating the famous c standard function printf,it will teach us how to deal with the varaidic arguments.